Every Week It's Wibbley-Wobbley Timey-Wimey Pookie-Reviewery...

 Yes.

-The Conan: The Hyborian Age – Quick Start provides a solid introduction to Conan: The Hyborian Age and gives a good as to what it feels like to play.
+The Conan: The Hyborian Age – Quick Start provides a solid introduction to Conan: The Hyborian Age and gives a good idea as to what it feels like to play.

 Where can you get it?